 A special thanks to Al Zavattero and the entire Golf Committee for all their hard work over the past 5 years.
 Also, a very special debt of gratitude goes out to Bob Testa for establishing and maintaining this golf website, to David Harris for his continuing efforts to establish flights, forms and other administrative requirements, to Neil Schmidt for compiling the golf survey results, and to all the other volunteers who help make our golf outings run smoothly.

-The 4 competitive flights for 2017 will be determined following the release of the January 2017 indexes.
-Every effort will be made to have approximately equal numbers of golfers within each Flight.
+The 4 competitive flights for 2017 were determined following the release of the January 2017 indexes.
+Every effort was made to have approximately equal numbers of golfers within each Flight.
 Those not wanting to compete for points were assigned to a non-competitive flight, enabling them to play in any tournament.

-Those assigned to Flight 1 will have the option to play from either the white or forward tees.
+Those assigned to Flight 1 have the option to play from either the white or forward tees.
 The decision as to which tee to play was made at the beginning of the year and may be changed at the mid-year break.
 Handicaps at the course being played will take into account the slope differential for white/forward tees for that course.
 Scoring shall be based on NCGA Rules Section 3-5 for playing from different tees.
 The scorer for each tournament will need to make the appropriate adjustments for Flight 1 scoring.
 All those in Flights 2, 3, and 4 must play from the forward tees.

 The Carson City and Carmel outings will continue in 2017.
 As each outing approaches, information will be posted on this website.
 We have several Country Clubs lined up for 2017.
 As in the past, we will be working to add others.
 The current schedule for 2017 is posted on this website.